Table of Contents

 Sources and Pathways of Marine Plastics

-• Land-based sources: Improper waste management, littering, and stormwater runoff carry plastics from inland areas to the coast.
-Rivers are the main conveyor belts; the top 10 rivers (mostly in Asia and Africa) transport 90% of all plastic to the ocean.
+- Land-Based Sources: Improper waste management, littering, and urban stormwater runoff carry large amounts of plastic debris from inland areas to rivers and coastal zones.
+Rivers act as major conduits; notably, the top 10 rivers worldwide—mostly located in Asia and Africa—are responsible for transporting approximately 90% of all river-borne plastic pollution to the oceans.

-• Wastewater and textiles: Synthetic fibers from clothing shed during washing pass through wastewater treatment plants and enter rivers and oceans.
-One load of laundry can release hundreds of thousands of microfibers.
+- Wastewater and Textiles: Synthetic fibers shed from clothing during washing enter wastewater systems and often pass through treatment plants, ultimately reaching rivers and oceans.
+A single laundry load can release hundreds of thousands of microfibers, which are a significant source of microplastic pollution.

 Climate Change and Marine Pollution Interactions